Virtual Sales Training And Implementation Best Practices, with Kurt Shaver, Episode #138

 Virtual Sales Training Elements

-Now, I want to give you more details about all the elements you need to create your own virtual training.
+Now, I want to give you some virtual training best practices and more details about all the elements you need to create your own virtual training.
 Watch the following video to learn how to create a virtual sales training program.

 Here’s what I cover in this one-hour long webinar:

 1. What ineffective sales training program looks like